peterstace/blog/README.md

 ## TODO

 - List template.
-- Reduce to fixed with.
-- Misc styling.
 - Docker-compose for server.
 - Script for adding a new post.
 - Fix copyright for list template.